 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The most significant change for lessees is the requirement under the new guidance to recognize right-of-use assets and lease liabilities for all leases not considered short-term leases, which is generally defined as a lease term of less than 12 months.
 This change will result in lessees recognizing right-of-use assets and lease liabilities for most leases currently accounted for as operating leases under current lease accounting guidance.
-The amendments in this Update are effective for interim and annual periods beginning after December 15, 2019, for an emerging growth company.
+The amendments in this Update are effective for annual periods beginning after December 15, 2020 and for interim periods beginning after December 15, 2021, for an emerging growth company as the effective date was deferred by the FASB.
 The Company has several lease agreements which are currently considered operating leases and are therefore not included on the Company's Consolidated Balance Sheets.
 Under the new guidance the Company expects that some of the lease agreements will have to be recognized on the Consolidated Balance Sheets as a right-of-use asset with a corresponding lease liability.
 Based upon a preliminary evaluation the Company expects that the ASU will have an impact on the Company's Consolidated Balance Sheets.
-The Company anticipates adopting this ASU 2016-02 beginning January 1, 2020.
+The Company will continue to evaluate how extensive the impact will be under the ASU on the Company's consolidated financial statements.
+As of this Annual Report and with the Company's current leases, we estimate the right-of-use asset and lease liability will be in the range of \$25-30 million as of the expected January 1, 2023 adoption date.
+The Company will continue to evaluate how extensive the impact will be under the ASU on the Company's consolidated financial statements.